-Each channel can play waveforms from any of eight frames, selected by the three frame signals that are common to all channels and all boards of a stack.
+Each channel can play waveforms from any of eight frames, selected by the frame selection register.
 All frames of a channel share the same memory.
 The memory layout is described in Memory Layout.
 Transitions between frames happen at the end of frames.
 Frames can be aborted at the end of a spline knot by disarming the stack.

 Each channel also has one digital output aux that can be set or cleared at each knot.
-The logical OR of each set of three channels is mapped to the F5 output of each PDQ2 card.
+Each board can route a logical OR of a masked set of its channels or the SPI MISO signal to the AUX/F5 output.

-The waveform data is written into the channel memories over a full speed USB link.
+The waveform data is written into the channel memories over a full speed USB link or the SPI bus.
 Each channel memory can be accessed individually.
-Data or status messages can not be read back.
+Data or status messages can be read back through the SPI bus by enabling SPI MISO to be output on AUX/F5.

-The USB channel also carries in-band control commands to switch the clock speed between 50 MHz and 100 MHz, reset the device, arm or disarm the device, enable or disable soft triggering, and enable or disable the starting of new frames.
+The data channel also carries in-band control commands to switch the clock speed between 50 MHz and 100 MHz, reset the device, arm or disarm the device, enable or disable soft triggering, and enable or disable the starting of new frames.
 The USB protocol is described in USB Protocol.